dayer4b/anselmh.github.com/about/index.md

 You can hire me for the following list of work:

-- **Frontend development** (HTML5, CSS, JavaScript).
-If you want a high-performance, modern and nice project, I am happy to discuss the project with you.
+- **Front-end development** (HTML5, CSS, JavaScript).
+If you want a performance optimized, well coded and modern project, I am happy to discuss it with you.
 - **Code Reviews**.
-I review your existing code and give you advice how to improve it.
-Usually this will take about ~1-2 days.
+I can do a code quality review of your existing code and give you advice how to improve it.
 - **Device Testing**.
 I test, debug and review each project on a mass of devices in one of our device labs.
 This also correlates with my open source project [opendevicelab.com](http://opendevicelab.com/)
 - **Digital Magazines** (Concept, research, development of the full app) on basis of web-technologies or similar techniques.
 - [**Speaking** about Frontend development](/conf/).